 “I decided I was going to get everything I could out of the CCL training, then give it my all at work,” Starwood recalls.
 “The assessments — both the positive and negative feedback — were so helpful.
 I took it all in and really learned things that were directly related to the issues I was having at work.”

-Starwood left with a new perspective and a clear idea of how she needed to focus when back at work.
+Starwood left with a new perspective and a clear idea of how she needed to focus at work.
 “Of course, it’s not like everything has changed overnight, but now I’m confident I can improve — and I’m working to become a leader, not just a boss.”

 Here’s a similar story from another program alum: Like many first-time managers, Alisha Atlas-Corbett was promoted because she was successful as an individual contributor and was tackling a range of new challenges in her new role.

 Like Starwood, she took Maximizing Your Leadership Potential, too.
 For Atlas-Corbett, learning about different working styles and having the chance to talk to and learn from others going through similar experiences had great value.